fakhrulzakuan/Path-Planning-Project/writeup.md

 ## Max Acceleration and Jerk are not Exceeded.

-I avoided the jerk by incrementing the speed by 1 mph for every message event.
+I avoided the jerk by incrementing the speed by 0.524 mph and decrementing by 0.724 mph for every message event.

 ```
 //To avoid jerk but also decelerates hard enough if the vehicle in front brakes suddenly.

-ref_vel -= 1.0;
+ref_vel -= 0.724;

 // If there is vehicle in front of ego, the ego will match its speed.
 // Times 2.24 to convert to mph